CookieMonsterTeam/CookieMonster/README.md

 ### Userscript

 If you'd rather use the addon as a [userscript](https://en.wikipedia.org/wiki/Userscript) to automatically load *Cookie Monster* every time the original game loads, install the `cookie-monster.user.js` file.
+You can do this by clicking on the file in the file-list and clicking "raw".

 ## Bugs and suggestions